 Mohawk Valley Community College was the first community college established in New York State.
 Founded in 1946 as the New York State Institute of Applied Arts and Sciences at Utica, it was one of five post-secondary institutions established on an experimental basis after World War II.
 The two-year public college offered programs leading to technical and semiprofessional employment in business and industry.

 In 1948, the State University of New York was created and authorized to recommend the establishment of community colleges.
 The College became a constituent unit of the State University in 1950.
 The following year, the College was authorized to grant the Associate in Applied Science degree.
 In 1953, the County of Oneida assumed the sponsorship of the College, then known as Mohawk Valley Technical Institute, under the "Community College Law" section of the 1948 Education Law.
 This section authorized the cost of operating a community college to be shared equally through student tuition, state aid and charges to the counties of New York State.

 The following year, MVCC began offering classes in Rome, New York, to better serve the needs of northern and western Oneida County.
 Classes were offered at the former Griffiss Air Force Base from 1954 to 1958 and again from 1969 to 1974, a branch campus was established in Rome at the current location on Floyd Avenue.

 Founded in 1946, Mohawk Valley Community College is a public, co-educational, two-year institution.
-The College is a unit of the sixty-four campus State University of New York System (SUNY).
+The College is a unit of the 64 campus State University of New York System (SUNY).
 Mohawk Valley Community College offers choice, opportunity, and hope by providing accessible and affordable higher education, training, and services that emphasize academic excellence, diversity and a global view for all students.
-The College has approximately 5,300 students with 128 International Students.
+The College has approximately 5,300 students with 128 international students.